marekleibl1/Product-in-action-app/README.md

 ```
 Replace 'marekleibl' and 'vast-image' with your name and the image name.

-2) Create a vast instance
+2) Create a Vast instance
 - Go to https://cloud.vast.ai/
-- Create a new account
+- Create account
-- Edit image & config
-- Add your docker
+- Edit image & config > Add your docker
-- Launch a new instance with at least 12GB GPU RAM
+- Launch a new instance (with at least 12GB GPU RAM)

 3) Run server
 - Connect to the instance via terminal